Franjo

 Franjo is a Croatian masculine given name.
+It is a cognate of Francis and Frank.
+See there for further etymological discussion.

+There are different variations of the name Franjo, including Fran, Franek, Franko, and Frano.

 In Croatia, the name Franjo was among the top ten most common masculine given names in the decades up to 1949.

 Notable people with the name include: